mobi-css/mobi.css/README.md

 ## Contributing

-Before contributing, please ensure you have `sass` and `scss-lint` installed.
+Before contributing, please ensure you have `sass` and `scss_lint` installed.
 You can install them by running this:

 ```shell
 gem install sass